 Women are more likely to develop arthritis in comparison to men.
 People aged 65 and up comprise 49.6% of diagnosed arthritis.
 People aged 45 to 64 year make up approximately 29.3% of diagnosed arthritis.
 And finally, people aged between 18 to 44 years comprise of 7.1% of diagnosed arthritis (R).

 A doctor can identify symptoms of arthritis.
 However, you may be referred to a rheumatologist, which is a specialist, to treat you.
 For juvenile idiopathic arthritis, you can refer to a rheumatologist that treats only children.
-Although most rheumatologist do treat both children and adults.
-A rheumatologist will conduct a physical examinations of your joints and muscles.
-They may also conduct a medical test such as imaging tests to diagnose arthritis.
+Although most rheumatologists do treat both children and adults.
+A rheumatologist will conduct a physical examination of your joints and muscles.
+They may also conduct medical test such as imaging tests to diagnose arthritis.

-Taking dietary supplements that have anti-inflammatory properties have been found to reduce symptoms.
+Taking dietary supplements that have anti-inflammatory properties has been found to reduce symptoms.
 Exercise is important to strengthen your body, but it would be ineffective unless you eat right.
 Consuming foods such as chili peppers that contain pain-relieving chemicals and performing mild exercises help with relief.
-Consumption of dairy, processed, sugary products can often lead to symptom flare ups.
+Consumption of dairy, processed, sugary products can often lead to symptom flare-ups.

 Supplements, healthy eating and exercise can work to help you handle your condition.
 Be mindful of how you treat your body and what you put in it.
 In this way you can work towards maintaining your overall well-being.

 Arthritis is typically found in your diarthrosis joints.
-These are your free moving joints that allow you to move and perform daily activities.
-Walking, running, sitting, standing is possible due to your diarthrosis joints.
+These are your free-moving joints that allow you to move and perform daily activities.
+Walking, running, sitting, and standing is possible due to your diarthrosis joints.
 Common tasks are possible due to these joints, so you want to be able to perform activities with limited pain.
-You want to maintain a healthy and happy lifestyle, so that you can do the things you love.
+You want to maintain a healthy and happy lifestyle so that you can do the things you love.

 If you have arthritis, your lifestyle has most likely been altered to better manage your symptoms.
-Reflective of your symptoms and pain level, there some activities you may avoid or limit yourself to performing.
-Arthritis affects your diarthrosis joints, also known as your free moving joints.
-Areas such as your knees, back and hands can be affected as we use them to help us preform daily activities.
+Reflective of your symptoms and pain level, there are some activities you may avoid or limit yourself to performing.
+Arthritis affects your diarthrosis joints, also known as your free-moving joints.
+Areas such as your knees, back and hands can be affected as we use them to help us perform daily activities.

 While arthritis-related symptoms may be similar, the way your body handles arthritis differs.
 By reacting appropriately to your concern, you can experience successful results.
 When you track your symptoms, you can react in a more fitting manner.
 One of the best (and advised) ways to do this is through an arthritis tracker.